harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ---
 We've covered before that an **allophone** is any set of indistinguishable speech sounds used to pronounce a single phoneme.

-We're not going to cover every allophones of each phonemes in GA, but we'll cover some phonemes with significant differences - `/t, p, k/`.
+We're not going to cover every allophones of each phonemes in GA, but we'll cover the allophones of `/t/`.

 In GA, `/t/` is rather particular and has more allophones than other phonemes.
 - Aspirated "True" T `[tʰ]` : "top", "tap", "time", "talk", "train"